 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.

-Hemp Seed Oil – So many people just use hemp seed oil on wood furniture to put the moisture back into it and to condition it.
-While that seems to do a good job, there’s the problem of it being runny and hard to use.
-Additionally, there’s no protection from future damage to the wood because it doesn’t have that little bit of wax added to leave a layer to safeguard your piece.
+Hemp Seed Oil – The high hemp seed oil content of the salve puts moisture back into the wood and conditions it.
+While hemp seed oil alone would do a good job, it’s runny and hard to use.
+Additionally, there’s no water protection to prevent future damage because it doesn’t have wax which leaves a layer on the wood to safeguard the piece.

-Yellow Beeswax Pellets – You could absolutely use melted regular beeswax, but it was important for me to not have to clean any pots or spoons.
+Yellow Beeswax Pellets – Beeswax is amazing and helps the furniture salve to leave a thin coating on the wood making it more water resistant – provides protection.
+You could absolutely use melted regular beeswax, but it was important for me to not have to clean any pots or spoons.
 I just wanted to be able to measure the pellets right into the jar and melt it in the mason jar I’ll be using to store it.
 Because beeswax tends to make SUCH a mess, I avoid making things with it.
 So this option of pellets allows me to use something I’d normally avoid.
-This wax helps to leave a thin coating on the wood for protection.

-Candelilla Wax – I used a flaked version of this so, again, it doesn’t need to be melted before being measured.
-It’s another wax that helps to seal the wood to protect it.
+Candelilla Wax – Candelilla wax is another natural wax that helps to seal the wood to protect it from future damage like water rings.
+I used a flaked version of this so, again, it doesn’t need to be melted before being measured.

 Essential Oils – I used lemon and lavender but you could use any kind you’d like for an amazing smell.